Surveillance of Zika virus

-The data will be updated every 2 weeks on Thursdays.
-The next update will be made on Thursday, December 15, 2016.
+The data will be updated monthly.
+The next update will be made on Thursday, February 9, 2017.

 |No Zika-related anomalies observed||Zika-related anomalies observed|

-The number of reported Zika-related pregnancies may not reflect all pregnancies among Zika-positive women in Canada.
+The number of reported Zika-related pregnancies may not reflect all pregnancies and pregnancy outcomes among Zika-positive women in Canada.

-The data for maternal-to-fetal transmission outcomes include observations made during:
+The data for fetal and newborn outcomes include observations made during:

 Zika-related congenital anomalies could present as: